Up Close with the OMEGA Speedmaster Moonwatch Professional

-And we’re not just saying that because we’ve been eyeballing the brand-new watch we’re raffling for the past few weeks.
+And we’re not just saying that because we’ve been eyeballing the brand-new watch one lucky winner will claim Dec.
+2.

 It’s a true marvel!

-But if you’re thinking about buying tickets for the raffle, you may also be thinking: that’s a LOT of watch.
+But if you’re thinking about buying tickets for the drawing, you may also be thinking: that’s a LOT of watch.
 Can I handle it?